Queer Builds Mission Statement:

 Step 3: Pattern Research & Mock-Up Planning

 I’ll research and source the best patterns to match your vision, and create a plan to bring it to life.
-Then I’ll draft a mock-up (a test version of your design) to prepare for the first fitting.
+Then I’ll sew a mock-up (a test version of your design) to prepare for the first fitting.

 Step 4: Mock-Up Fitting